ovh/cds/docs/content/tutorials/step_by_step_npm_vulnerabilities.md

 In the section 'Link to a repository manager', select 'github', then click on 'Connect'
 ![admin_prj_add_repo](/images/tutorials/npm-audit-parser/admin_prj_add_repo.png?classes=shadow)

-A popup is displayed, Click on 'Click here' to finalize the link with github.
-By doing that, you allow CDS to create hook on github.
+A popup is displayed, Click on 'Click here' to finalize the link with GitHub.
+By doing that, you allow CDS to create hook on GitHub.
 ![admin_prj_add_repo_popup](/images/tutorials/npm-audit-parser/admin_prj_add_repo_popup.png?classes=shadow)

-Here, Github is well linked on your CDS project.
+Here, GitHub is well linked on your CDS project.

 ![admin_repo_linked](/images/tutorials/npm-audit-parser/admin_repo_linked.png?classes=shadow)